 How much time do you need to visit Sibiu

-Visiting Sibiu takes 3 days, but it will be nice to add an extra day for visiting the attractions around Sibiu.
-If you want to visit Sibiu during the theatre festival (and I highly recommend it), make sure you book a week and include a weekend in your trip.
+Visiting Sibiu’s main attractions might take 3 days, but it will be nice to add an extra day for visiting the beautiful places around Sibiu.
+If you want to visit Sibiu during the theatre festival (and I highly recommend it), make sure you include a weekend during your trip because that’s the best time to visit Sibiu.

 Souvenirs from Sibiu